FosterCommerce/dot-all-2022/README.md

 1. Log in to your GitHub account and go to your Repositories tab.
 2. Click "New", give the repository a name, and click "Create"
 3. On the next screen click the "Import Code" button and enter the url https://github.com/FosterCommerce/dot-all-2022.git.
 It may take a few minutes to import the code.
-4. Once that is done, you can check the repository out to your local machine as normal
+4. Once that is done, you can check the repository out to your local machine as normal.

 If you do it this way, then skip to the Installation section below.